Back to Insights

 Extending the Life of High-Utilization Interiors

 Training aircraft fly more hours in a month than many private jets fly in a year.
 This leads to accelerated wear on leather, plastics, and carpets.
 Our Scheduled Recurring Service programs use aviation-approved conditioners that keep materials supple, preventing the cracking and tearing that lead to expensive interior overhauls.
+Regular leather conditioning on seats and yoke grips extends their service life significantly.

 Key Takeaway

-Professional detailing isn't an "extra" expense—it's a retention strategy.
+Professional detailing isn't an “extra” expense—it's a retention strategy.
 By maintaining a pristine fleet, flight schools can justify higher rates and maintain a professional image that attracts serious career-track students.
+Contact us to build a customized fleet maintenance program for your school.

 Ready for Professional Aircraft Detailing?